uhuchain/uhuchain/README.md

 ## Run

+First, make sure that you checked out the `uhuchain-code` repo with `go get github.com/uhuchain/uhuchain-code`.
+The preparation script for the test network expects this repo for chaincode installation.

 The repo includes a hyperledger test network consisting of three parties and an ordering service.

 Running `make integration-test` will